-To be deemed priority need on health grounds, local authorities have become much stricter in how they apply the test in recent years and it may be that in certain cases people who have a manageable or chronic illness may be not deemed to be in priority need.
-In many areas if your only health problem is managed HIV, even if this requires medication, then you are unlikely to be deemed to have a priority need for this reason alone.
+Having a manageable chronic illness may not be deemed priority need on health grounds by many local authorities.
+If your only health problem is managed HIV, even if this requires medication, then you are unlikely to be deemed to have a priority need for this reason alone.

 If you satisfy all the above requirements, the local authority will have a duty to house you.
 If you don't, it will only have a duty to advise you.
 If you need to talk these things through, get in contact with THT Direct.